grame-cncm/faustcourse/session1/content.md

 * The documentation of any pre-defined element can be visualized by placing the text cursor on it and pressing `ctrl + d` or the corresponding icon in the left menu.
-In contrast, `pm.djembe` is a user defined circuit that is part of the standard Faust libraries.
+In contrast, `pm.djembe` is a user-defined circuit that is part of the standard Faust libraries.
 In order to use it, `stdfaust.lib` must be imported.
 * The `djembe` circuit has 5 input signals.
 Their role can be known by looking at the online documentation. -> do it!